 cases is limited to foreseeable losses typical of contracts of this kind.

-5. The purchaser’s claims and rights due to defects on newly produced goods lapse after a period of one year.
+4. The purchaser’s claims and rights due to defects on newly produced goods lapse after a period of two years.

 7. The purchaser’s rights for defects assumes that the purchaser has complied with the terms of proper examination and rebuke obligations according to § 377 HGB.